BIONF/HaMStR/bin/fas/README.md

 python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME -y
 ```

 FAS can write the output as the Phyloprofile input format by using --phyloprofile.
 This option needs a mapping file that maps all query proteins to their species ncbi id.
+If the architecture output is deactivated, FAS will not create the .domains outputs.

 ```
 python greedyFAS.py -q PATH/ortholog -s PATH/seed -j JOBNAME --phyloprofile PATH/mapping_file